 It was spring and the blue bonnets were in full bloom when we moved to Summerfield from Corpus where we lived on Leopard Street.
 "Beer Barrel Polka" and "San Antonio Rose" played over and over on the car radio as we made the five-hour drive.
 (Later Summerfield was renamed as "New Summerfield" due to the existence of a town previously given that name by the postal service).
-That first spring they had a plot of ground plowed up on the south side of the house and immediately planted potatoes.
+That first spring they had some ground plowed up and immediately planted potatoes

 Gilbert Cox, his wife and family were happy to settle in their first new home and especially loved the many wonderful new neighbors who were so helpful to them.
-Living across the highway were Mack and Jewel Tennison, and their two daughters, Curley and Joann, and nearby were their neighbors, Newman and Eva Mae Darby, Tom and Ruth Tennison, Boyd and Ima Tennison, "Miss Effie" and "Miss Fannie" Gill, and the families of Floyd and Mary Richardson, Jimmy Thames, Frank Tennison, Grady Underwood , and Marvin and Bertha Wallace.
-(Much more to be added here from oral history tapes, letters and notes that I made through the years).
+Living across the highway were Mack and Jewel Tennison, and their two daughters, Curley and Joann, and nearby were their neighbors, Newman and Eva Mae Darby, Tom and Ruth Tennison, Boyd and Ima Tennison, "Miss Effie" and "Miss Fannie" Gill, and the families of Floyd and Mary Richardson, Jimmy Thames, Frank Tennison, Grady Underwood, and Marvin and Bertha Wallace.